jaypeeds/StarTracker/ReadMe.md

 - WHITE = Coil B start
 - YELLOW = Coil B end

-Should a higher voltage be required for the stepper, it would be applied to pin 8 of L293D chip, instead of 5v.
+Should a higher voltage be required for driving the stepper motor, it would be applied to pin 8 of L293D chip, instead of 5v.

 ![Wiring](/wiring-diagram.png)